iExecBlockchainComputing/iexec-doc/worker.rst

 **From a script provided by the scheduler**

 The scheduler you want to connect your worker to may already provide a ready to launch script for you to use.
 In that case you can simply launch that script.
+It will start a worker with the correct parameters to connect to that scheduler.

 **Manual launch**

-The following command can be called on the machine where the worker will run:
+In case the scheduler does not provide such a script, the following command can be called on the machine where the worker will run:

 .. code:: bash